 What is the least expensive diapering system?

-The least expensive option is to use prefolds with covers.
+The least expensive option is to use prefolds with covers. (such as AMP Organic Cotton or Grovia Bamboo Prefolds)

 Which cloth diaper is as easy as disposables?

 The easiest diapers to use are all-in-ones or pocket diapers.
-Daycares, dads and family members often like these diapers best.
+Daycares, and family members often like these diapers best.
 If you choose a diaper with an aplix closure (velcro) they're as easy as pie!

 Which cloth diaper is best for newborns?